IATI/iati-registry-localdev/README.md

 ### Actions

-Five types of actions are modelled:
+Seven types of actions are modelled:

 1. Creation of organisations.
 2. Creation of datasets.
 3. Changes to organisation metadata.
 4. Changes to dataset metadata.
 5. Changes to an activity dataset URL.
+6. Republishing an activity or organisation dataset.
+7. Changing the visibility of an activity dataset.

 Creation actions are associated with a randomly selected member of the organisation (admin or editor) and making sure they were a member of the organisation at the time the dataset was created.